What do to in Canada in winter

 Managing the snowshoes felt a little awkward at first.
 A wider stride is required so as not to trip over one’s own feet.
 A slower rhythm is needed to maintain balance on the snow.
 Both encourage a different relationship to a walk and the woods.
 A change of pace changed what I saw.
 From the trickle of water through an icy brook to the call of birds overhead, my sense were heightened and I enjoyed the wilderness in an entirely new way.
 I have always loved winter in my Canadian homeland but this day in the north made me fall in love with it all over again.

 Janice Waugh is author of The Solo Traveler’s Handbook, publisher of Solo Traveler, the blog for those who travel alone and moderator of the Solo Travel Society on Facebook.
 On Twitter she is @solotraveler.
-She is also founder of Full Flight Press, publisher of The Traveler’s Handbooks series.

 The delight of apres-ski